-I also have gotten to know Mansoor from the statements in his support from his family and village.
-Almost four dozen people from his village sent video statements through short cell phone clips and several others sent writings.
-We have submitted about a dozen of the videos for you to watch - we can provide them all if you like - and transcriptions of them all.
-These were collected over a year ago, without lawyer input and long before this hearing was scheduled.
-Each is very short, but their individual content is not the point.
-Two things come clear from the collection.
+PC: Okay, I think I was offering to show you an hour's worth of videos if you wanted to watch them.
+The videos were collected about a year ago, without lawyer input and long before this hearing was scheduled.

+Each video is very short, but the individual content is not the point.
+Two things come clear from this collection.
 The first is that Mansoor has the strong support not only of his immediate and extended family, but also of his entire community.
-He has a stack of letters from his immediate family and has had regular telephone calls with them since those were allowed.
+He has a stack of letters from his immediate family and has had regular telephone calls with them since these were allowed.

 The simple fact that his brother was able to get so many people to speak on behalf of Mansoor demonstrates that there is a strong and committed community which will provide moral and practical support for Mansoor once he is released.
 And Mansoor appreciates this and feels strong ties in return.
-I was with him while we played all of the video clips for him - it took over an hour.
+I was with him when we played all of the video clips for him - it took over an hour.
 I saw his reaction, and he became emotional, actually tearing up when he saw his father speak and as his friends, family, former teachers, and community leaders all stood to express their support.

 The second thing is that in these videos, everyone agreed that Mansoor had been a good student, very smart, and very well-behaved in school.
 He was not a trouble-maker.
-I would like to comment specifically on the last two videos that we gave you to watch - an elderly couple.
+I would like to comment specifically on the last two videos we gave you to watch, an elderly couple.
 This is a couple in straitened circumstances who Mansoor helped out when he was living at his home.
 I think when you watch the videos and read the statements, you will agree with this couple's conclusion: Mansoor was a good boy.